nardsqq/iBalik/readme.md

 Migration is the recommended procedure to accomplish the task of creating our tables.
 1. Open the terminal/cmd, access the project folder directory.
-2. Start migration with the "php artisan:migrate" artisan command.
+2. Start migration with the "php artisan migrate" artisan command.

 ## Accessing the Web Application